vaginessa/Tips-n-tools/README.md

 # Tips'n'tools
-Note: Run <i>sh csvToReadme.sh</i> to update the .html and README.md files with the value of the .csv files
+Note: Run <i>sh tipsntools.sh --update</i> to update the .html and README.md files with the value of the .csv files

-## ✿✿✿✿ ʕ •ᴥ•ʔ/ ︻デ═一 Some useful and neat libraries
+## ✿✿✿✿ ʕ •ᴥ•ʔ/ ︻デ═一 Some useful and neat libraries, frameworks and tools
 <table>
 	<tr>
 		<td class="header"> Plateform </td>